KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-no-metadata)=
 [`--no-metadata`](cmdline-no-metadata) (or `-M`)
-Do not automatically download the extra metadata needed for KDE git modules.
+Skip the metadata update phase.
 The source updates for the modules themselves will still occur unless you pass [--no-src](#cmdline-no-src) as well.

 This can be useful if you are frequently re-running kde-builder since